- The Windows was unable to repair the drive error can suddenly occur with either external or internal drives.

 A quick solution to this error is to restart your PC without the hard drive or USB drive and connect it after the PC restarts.
 If the internal hard drive has this error, see if a quick restart can fix it.

-If a quick restart doesn’t fix the error, follow the solutions in this article that will help you fix the problem on your Windows device.
+If a quick restart doesn’t fix the Windows cannot repair the drive error, follow the solutions in this article that will help you fix the problem on your Windows device.

-- Open Boot tab > Boot Options > Check Safe boot option.
-Click OK.
-Restart the PC.
+- Open Boot tab, select Boot Options and check the Safe boot option.

-- From the Choose an option screen, select Troubleshoot > Advanced Options.
+- From the Choose an option screen, select Troubleshoot, and then Advanced Options.

-- Next, click on Startup Settings > Restart.
+- Next, click on Startup Settings and select Restart.

 Windows will show a Recovery menu if it fails to boot normally three times over.
 You can manually interrupt the boot process by pressing the Power button when Window starts to boot.